 In the photographic field, William produced a huge body of work, mostly on glass plate negatives.
 As well as portraits and landscape work in the Hunter area, he created many “trick” photographic images and also stereoscopic views.

-After his death in 1958 William left a substantial legacy of negatives which have fortunately been lovingly preserved by his grand-daughter Anne Hudson, who provided many images for our book, Images on Glass.
+After his death in 1958 William left a substantial legacy of negatives were fortunately been lovingly preserved by his now-late grand-daughter Anne Hudson, who provided many images for our book, Images on Glass.